sbb-design-systems/sbb-angular/DEVELOPER.md

      Afterwards add `C:\msys64\usr\bin` to the `PATH` environment variable.
    - On macOS: Create .bazelrc file in your home directory and add `test --experimental_inprocess_symlink_creation` and `build --experimental_inprocess_symlink_creation` on a second line.
      This avoids errors with Chromium as it currently contains spaces in the filename.
-3. From the root of the project, run `yarn` to install the dependencies.
+3. From the root of the project, run `pnpm` to install the dependencies.

-To build sbb-angular in release mode, run `yarn build packages`.
+To build sbb-angular in release mode, run `pnpm build packages`.
 The output can be found under `dist/releases`.

-To bring up a local server, run `yarn start`.
+To bring up a local server, run `pnpm start`.
 This will automatically watch for changes and rebuild.
 The browser should refresh automatically when changes are made.

 ## Bazel

 [Bazel](https://www.bazel.build/) is a build system.
 It allows incremental builds by caching build artifacts.

-To install bazel globally, we recommend installing it with `yarn global add @bazel/bazelisk`, after following the steps above.
+To install bazel globally, we recommend installing it with `pnpm global add @bazel/bazelisk`, after following the steps above.
 This will add `bazel` and `bazelisk` to the global path.
 (`bazelisk` will check the version in `.bazelversion` and use the appropriate bazel version.)